roberta-davidson/SV_Impute/README.md

 Locations of files on NCI cluster:

-Current working directory of the project is my personal user directory within the te53 project directory: \
+Current working directory of the project within the te53 project directory: \
-`/g/data/te53/rd8238`
+`/g/data/te53/sv_imputation`